OpusCapita/fsm-workflow/README.md

 #### Transitions

 In schema you needs to define an array of available machine transitions.
 Typically a transition is triggered by an _event_ and happens between _from_ and _to_ states.
-Optionally in each transition you can define list(array) of:
-- actions
-- guards
-- (auto)
+Optionally each transition can have _actions_, _guards_ and _auto_ (defines conditions that if satisfied then event could be sent automatically).

 ##### Action

-Actions are executed during transition (not during existing/or entering states).
+Actions (action = function) are executed during transition (not during existing or entering states).
 Action references specific function by name.
 Action implemented separately from schema.
-Each action accepts named arguments explicitly defined in transition and implicit things like _object_, _from_, _to_, _event_.
-During transition machine executes each action in specified order.
-Each action gets _actionExecutionResutls_ argument as a result accumulator from perviously called actions, where each property is an action name and value is value returned by action.
+Each action accepts named arguments explicitly defined in transition and implicit arguments like _object_, _from_, _to_, etc. During transition machine executes each action in defined order.
+Each action gets _actionExecutionResutls_ argument which serves as an accumulator from perviously called actions, where each property is an action name and value is value returned by action.

 ##### Guard

 Guards are used to protect transitions.
-Guard could be treated as a condition.
-Guards defines the same way like an Action but it should return boolean result (true or false).
+Guard works as 'if' condition.
+Technically guard is defined the same way like as action, it is a function.
+The difference is that it should always return boolean value (true or false).

 Note: similar to [Spring State Machine Guards](http://docs.spring.io/spring-statemachine/docs/current/reference/htmlsingle/#configuring-guards)

 ##### Auto (requires discussion)

 Transition could be marked as automatic using _auto_ property.
 It defines array of conditions(functions, each return true or false).
-Could be evaluated/called by external task manager to take a decision if transition/event could be send automatically without user interaction.
+Check for whether object in current state has (at least one) automatic transition needs to be done by external task manager (inside the application).
+Basing on evaluated results task manager will be able to take a decision to send event without user interaction.

 #### Initial state